maudes/maudes.github.io/index.md

 **At ICSGame, focused on sport betting app and related internal supporting tools**
 - **User Experience Optimization:** Optimized user flows to drive engagement, conversions, and revenue growth, and designed internal supporting tools to better assist business targets.
 - **User Research Initiation:** Conducted user research through interviews and user journey mapping to define the product roadmap and create user stories based on user preferences.
-- **Documentation and Validation:** Developed PRDs, wireframes, and task flows, and organized the validation process using JIRA, Confluence, and Figma.
+- **Documentation and Validation:** Developed PRDs, wireframes, task flows, and market intelligence; and organized the validation process using JIRA, Confluence, and Figma.

 **At GLVictory, focused on new product discovery and initiation**
 - **UI/UX Revamp:** Revamped the VIP system and UI/UX of key digital products, contributing to a 5% increase in user growth and enhancing brand image favorability.
-- **Competitor Analysis:** Established regular competitor intelligence research and stakeholder discussions, translating business targets into user stories and product backlog.
+- **Stakeholder Collaboration:** Collaborated closely with the development team and stakeholders, translating business objectives into user stories and product backlog.
 - **Data-Driven Prioritization:** Utilized data-driven insights to prioritize effectively, ensuring the portfolio (lotteries, slots) met business goals while remaining aligned with market trends.

 **Marketing Manager, [meet.Jobs](https://meet.jobs/zh-TW) 一起工作科技**